 The new Museum is spacious with exotic artefacts on display.
 The handicrafts made by the Scheduled community members are quite captivating.
 The Museum also displays renowned anthropological collections from neighbouring States.
 To sum up, this one-of-a-kind museum, situated within the premises of KIRTADS, brings to light the hidden world of tribal history and the present-day tribal culture.
 The Ethnological Museum is dedicated to preserving and interpreting the rich and unique culture of the indigenous people.
 The Museum also offers information about related publications and tribal music.
-The public is invited to develop their appreciation for these by visiting the Museum at its new location.

-Opened on all Government working days (Except on 2nd Saturdays) Time : 10.15 am to 5.15 pm
+Open on all working days Time : 10.15 am to 5.15 pm